riclolsen/json-scada/src/mqtt-sparkplug/README.md

 * https://nodejs.org/api/tls.html
 * https://github.com/Cirrus-Link/Sparkplug/tree/master/client_libraries/javascript/sparkplug-client

+### Configuration Hints

+* To act as a Sparkplug Primary (or non-primary) SCADA host, configure the _scadaHostId_ property.
+* To subscribe to Sparkplug B devices, configure the _topics_ property with a list of topics with root "spBv1.0/".
+* To subscribe to regular MQTT topics, configure the _topics_ property with a list of the desired topics.
+* The topics property can have mixed Sparkplug and regular topics listed.
+* To subscribe to regular MQTT topics, and extract complex data structures with scripts, configure the _topicsScripted_ property.
+* To subscribe to regular binary MQTT topics to be saved as files on MongoDB-Gridfs, configure the _topicsAsFiles_ property.
+* To publish tags as regular MQTT topics, configure the _publishTopicRoot_ property.
+* To publish tags as a Sparkplug B device, configure the _groupId_, _edgeNodeId_ and _deviceId_ properties.

 ## Example of JSON-SCADA Protocol Driver Instances and Connections Numbering

 ![Driver instances and connections](https://github.com/riclolsen/json-scada/raw/master/docs/JSON-SCADA_Connections.png "Driver Instances and Connections Numbering")